-- appropriate measures and training for staff as regards suspected truant children on the premises - measures and training covering how staff would deal with unsupervised very young children being on the premises - measures and training covering how staff would deal with children causing perceived problems on or around the premises. - the arrangements for supervision of premises either by staff or the use of CCTV.
-Any CCTV system installed should cover both the interior and the entrance working to the latest Home Office and ACPO standards and to the satisfaction of Bedfordshire Police and the local authority. - The system must record images clearly and these recordings be retained for a minimum of 31 days.
+- appropriate measures and training for staff as regards suspected truant children on the premises - measures and training covering how staff would deal with unsupervised very young children being on the premises - measures and training covering how staff would deal with children causing perceived problems on or around the premises - the arrangements for supervision of premises either by staff or the use of CCTV.
+Any CCTV system installed should cover both the interior and the entrance and comply with the latest ICO Guidance on CCTV, together with the need for registration as a data controller, privacy notices and a data protection impact assessment - The CCTV system should meet the requirements of Bedfordshire Police and the local authority. - The system must record images clearly and these recordings be retained for a minimum of 31 days.
 If the equipment is inoperative the police and local authority must be informed as soon as possible and immediate steps taken to make the system operative.
-Notices must be displayed at the entrances advising that CCTV is in operation.
+Notices must be displayed at the entrances advising that CCTV is in operation. - 8.6 The Licensing Authority will expect that appropriate research findings are addressed in individual local risk assessments prepared by operators taking account of the business plan for the premises and the profile of the area in which the premises is (to be) situated.
+The Licensing Authority will consider the available information to better inform the decision making process on individual applications.